-The above described experiments introduce the concepts of step change, step response and linear superposition, principles that are universally used in electronic engineering and control theory and can be easily adapted for the performance characterization of MRT systems.
+The above described experiments introduce the concepts of step change, step change, step change, principles that are universally used in electronic engineering and control theory and can be easily adapted for the performance characterization of MRT systems.

 For MRT, a step change input is conveniently represented by a missing wire, or alternatively, by a steel wire or rod that is inserted and/or removed into or from the sensor head, respectively.